srives/dsi-toolkit/Readme.txt

 Release Notes:

 	22 Nov 21
 		* Create new install scripts/installer (instructions on usage below)
 		* Installer installs Revit 2018, 2019, 2020, 2021, 2022, and 2023
 		  (2019 and 2023 are new)
 		* Allow for straight excel and csv files (user choice) from dropdown
 		* When creating CSV, take care of quotes in fields, and commas in fields
 		* Add Sleeve Update button
 		* Remove TigerStop button
 		* Short user manual (this file)

 	1 Dec 2022
 		 * Change target path of install to "C:\Program Files (x86)\DSI\"
 		 * Correct Sleeve Update logic
 		 * Add more messages to Sleeve Update logic

 	3 Dec 2022
- * DSI uses PDQ installer, and it does NOT honor the %cd% command line variable, so created our own, %cwd%
+		 * DSI uses PDQ installer, and it does NOT honor the %cd% command line variable, therefore, we created our own current directory variable: %cwd%
 		 * Correct Sleeve Update logic (Frank sent another formula via Teams)

+	4 Dec 2022
+		 * 32bit and 64bit installs (we only work with 64, but added 32
+		   trying to find a way around the Excel problems with 32bit Excel).
+		 * Added instructions on what to do when Excel is not working.
+		 * Show version on each drop-down help

 GTP Sevices, 2022
 SSR